 Student Support Services

-Student Support Services encompasses the Careers Development Centre, Information and Advice Centre and Counselling and Well-being.
+Student Support Services encompasses the Careers and Employability Service, Information and Advice Centre and Counselling and Well-being.
 Whilst SSS is primarily a student service, it does hold a great deal of information concerning local support groups and services and is happy to pass this information on to staff.
 The counselling service is provided only for students, but if staff are in crisis counsellors will respond.
 The service is currently located in the Cottrell building on the Stirling campus, although there is also a part-time counsellor on situation on the Highland campus.
-Advice can also be accessed via the Service’s web pages here.
+Advice can also be accessed via the Student Support Service’s web pages.

 A central role of the Chaplains is to encourage the well-being of the University by providing help of a pastoral/spiritual/personal nature to anyone in the University community who requires it.
 The Centre is situated in the social area of Stirling Campus just beyond the supermarket and most days you will find one of the Chaplains there.
 The Chaplaincy is an independent unit within the University and many faiths are represented.
 Further information can be accessed via the Chaplaincy website here.